 Avik Roy is a Senior Fellow at the Manhattan Institute and the Opinion Editor at Forbes.
 In 2012, Roy served as a health care policy adviser to Mitt Romney.
 NBC’s Chuck Todd, on Meet the Press, described Roy as one “of the most thoughtful guys that [has] been debating” health care reform.
 He is the author of Transcending Obamacare: A Patient-Centered Plan for Near-Universal Coverage and Permanent Fiscal Solvency.

 Roy is also principal author of The Apothecary, the influential Forbes blog on health care policy and entitlement reform.
 MSNBC's Chris Hayes calls The Apothecary "one of the best takes from conservatives on that set of issues."
-Ezra Klein of the Washington Post calls The Apothecary one of the few "blogs I disagree with [that] I check daily.”
+Ezra Klein, in the Washington Post, calls The Apothecary one of the few "blogs I disagree with [that] I check daily.”

-At the Manhattan Institute, Roy's research interests include the Affordable Care Act, universal coverage, entitlement reform, international health systems, and FDA policy.
+At the Manhattan Institute, Roy's research interests include the Affordable Care Act, universal coverage, entitlement reform, international health systems, veterans' health care, and FDA policy.
 Roy is the founder of Roy Healthcare Research, an investment research firm in New York.
 Previously, he served as an analyst and portfolio manager at Bain Capital, J.P.
 Morgan, and other firms.